-The lean philosophy centers around five guiding concepts which are used to drive the behaviors of an organization.
-These 5 lean principles can help people at all levels of a company to understand what it is they should be doing and how it should be done.
+The lean manufacturing philosophy centers around five guiding concepts which are used to drive the behaviors of an organization.
+These five principles can help people at all levels of a company to understand what it is they should be doing and how it should be done.
 Of course, these lean principles aren’t going to layout the specifics of someone’s job, but rather give instruction on how the specifics of a job should be determined.

 The following five lean principles, when properly understood, can help any organization or facility improve the way their business gets done: